ArthurASB/rps-odin/README.md

 As well as basic debugging through DevTools.

 The goal of this project is to create a basic Rock, Paper, Scissors game that can be played through the web browser`s console.

+## Update (March 24th 2025)
+As suggested by the Odin lesson guidelines, I have altered the code and added new features.
+These include interactive buttons, score display, and some very basic UI.
+This update aims to display my newly-acquired abilities with DOM Manipulation, Git Branching, and Javascript interactivity.